laravel/spark-next-docs/3.x/spark-stripe/customization.md

 php artisan vendor:publish --tag="spark-migrations"
 ```

 Finally, you should inspect the published migrations and update the `2019_05_03_000001_add_spark_columns_to_users_table.php` file to add the columns needed by Spark to the table that will be used by your application's billable model.
-For complete steps on how to do this, please refer to [our Cookbook documentation](./cookbook.md#team-billing).
+For more information on team billing, checkout [our Cookbook documentation](./cookbook.md#team-billing).

 ## Webhooks